Discover 33 Delightful Things to Do in Mallorca, Spain!

 Platja des Coll Baix is one of the best beaches in Mallorca

-Some say Platja des Coll Baix is the best beach in Mallorca.
+Some call Platja des Coll Baix the best beach in Mallorca – and it’s hard to argue.

-Near Alcudia on the northern coast, it’s certainly one of the island’s most remote and beautiful; you can only reach it on foot or by boat.
+Near Alcudia on the northern coast, it’s wild, remote and wonderfully unspoiled.
+You can only get there by boat or on foot.

-If hiking there, be prepared for a medium-difficulty trek about four miles each way.
+If hiking in, be prepared for a medium-difficulty trek about four miles each way.

 Walking to Platja des Coll Baix?